Children and Young People (Scotland) Act 2014

-The Children and Young People (Scotland) Act 2014 is an Act of the Scottish Parliament passed on 19 February 2014 and received royal assent on 27 March 2014.
+The Children and Young People (Scotland) Act 2014 (asp 8) is an act of the Scottish Parliament passed on 19 February 2014 and received royal assent on 27 March 2014.
 The legislation is part of the Scottish Government's Getting it right for every child policy implementation.

 The scope of the act as described in its long title is to make provision: